FloreauLuca/floreauluca.github.io/blogpost2.md

-# Blog Seperate Thread Resource Manager
+# Blog Separate Thread Resource Manager
 ## Introduction
 I’m currently in a Games Programming formation and, during my second year of study, my classmates and I have different tasks to implement for a Game Engine in C++.
-One of my task was to implement a separate thread resource manager.
+One of my tasks was to implement a separate thread resource manager.
-The purpose of the resource manager is to load files in order to use them for the game, that can be materials, shaders, saved datas,...
+The purpose of the resource manager is to load files to use them for the game, which can be materials, shaders, saved data,...

 All these files will be stocked in a map ordering these resources using a **ResourceID** such as a key.
 The users will then use this key to access the wanted file.